scalableminds/chatroom/README.md

     text: Welcome!
 I'm <bot description here>
 ```

-Then if you were to enter something classified as `/trigger_handoff` in chatroom, the host would switch to `http://localhost:5006`.
+Then if you were to enter  `/trigger_handoff` or something that got classified as such in chatroom, the host would switch to `http://localhost:5006`.